Learn the common signs of mental illness in adults and adolescents.

 NAMI believes that gun violence is a public health crisis that endangers the life, safety and mental health of people throughout the U.S. NAMI supports laws and public policies that promote the safe storage of firearms to prevent unwanted use and self-harm.

 Gun violence is a public health crisis, endangering the lives, safety and mental health of communities across the country.
-In 2020, firearm-related injuries rose to the highest number on record and became the leading cause of death for children and adolescents.
-Specifically, self-inflicted gun violence is a significant concern as it relates to suicide, with suicide accounting for more than half of all gun related deaths (over 24,000) in 2020.
+In 2022, firearm-related deaths rose to the highest number on record and are the leading cause of death for children and adolescents in the U.S. Self-inflicted gun violence is a significant concern, with suicide accounting for more than half of all gun related deaths (27,000 suicide deaths) in 2022.
 This contributes to the ongoing suicide crisis in this country, with suicide being a leading cause of death.
 Firearms are the most common method used in suicide, and nearly 90% of suicide attempts with a gun result in death.

 Limiting access to means of suicide can play a significant role in prevention, especially when focused on such lethal means as a firearm.
 Having a gun in the home has been found to be associated with a greater risk for firearm suicide, with an increased risk in homes where guns are kept loaded or unlocked.
 Limiting access to guns when they are not in use by their owners can help prevent unwanted use, making safe storage a critical component to reducing self-inflicted gun violence.
 Safe storage might include locking a gun in a secure safe or cabinet, storing a firearm unloaded with the ammunition held in a separate location or using safety devices, such as trigger or cable locks.